Bleikvassli

 Precious metal contents have never systematically been assessed at Bleikvassli and there are still large, un- or under-explored areas within the project.

-Three types of mineralization are seen at Bleikvassli; massive pyritite (Zn-Pb-Cu), massive phyrrotite (Cu-rich), vein/disseminated wall-rock mineralization (with native Ag/Au).
+Three types of mineralization are seen at Bleikvassli; massive pyrite (Zn-Pb-Cu), massive pyrrhotite (Cu-rich), vein/disseminated wall-rock mineralization (with native Ag/Au).

 Maps

-Overview of location of Bleikvassli Click to Enlarge
+Geology of the Bleikvassli project Click to Enlarge